Chrispy68/LEGO.scad/README.md

  (2) Slightly changed the dimensions so they are a match for LEGO brick dimensions.
 The cfinke version has some measurements that are off by roughly 0.1mm--0.2mm.

  (3) Began adding the trusses / supportive bracing between the brick walls and the posts.
+Presumably this is not complete yet -- will compare with some of my son's larger bricks.

+ (4) Added the recesses opposite studs.

 Anticipated changes in the near future:

  (1) Add the supporting trusses that appear on the underside of LEGO bricks.
 This is partially implemented at present.

- (2) Hollow-out the underside of studs, as one sees in actual LEGO bricks.